greenonline/TinyTextAdventure_in_ZIL/README.md

 % cp bin/Debug/net8.0/Zilf.Emit.dll /usr/local/bin
 ```

-Note that `parser.zil` should be copied to your ZIL port source directory, i.e. the directory containing `tenline.zil`, and *not* `/usr/local/bin/`.
+Note that `parser.zil` should be copied to your ZIL port source directory, i.e. the directory containing `tenline.zil`, and *not* `/usr/local/bin/` [Edit - This is actually incorrect as files from `zillib/` need to be placed in `/usr/local/bin/zillib/`, see below].

 However, even then, you get many 'unassigned atom' and missing file errors: